Czech Motorcycle Brands

 CZ Logo

-One of the oldest motorcycle brands in the Czech Republic is CZ, based on the Ceska Zbrojovka arms factory, which began operations back in 1919 in Svatopluka Cecha 1283 Uhersky Brod.
-In 1930, “Chezet” reoriented to the creation of vehicles, and in the same year produced several motorcycles on which the engine was placed on the front wheel.
-But the practicality of such a design turned out to be very low, which led to the development and launch of a new model after two years.
-Throughout the pre-war period, CZ produced new models of its design every two years.
-But the war made its adjustments.
-Upon completion, the brand became an integral part of Jawa.
+One of the oldest motorcycle brands in the Czech Republic is CZ, based on the Ceska Zbrojovka arms factory, which began operations as early as 1919 in Svatopluka Čech, 1283 Uherský Brod.
+In 1930, Ceset reoriented itself to the creation of vehicles and, in the same year, produced several motorcycles, the engine of which was placed on the front wheel.
+However, the practicality of this design proved to be very poor, leading to the development and release of a new model two years later.
+Throughout the pre-war period, CZ released a new model of its design every two years.
+But the war made its own adjustments.
+After its end, the brand became an integral part of Jawa.

-Throughout its existence, all products of the company have been marked with a logo, which has not undergone any changes.
-The emblem was the abbreviation CZ enclosed in a circle.
-The letter “C” followed the shape of the outer circle but with an unfinished right side of the sector in which the point was placed.
-In its central part was the sign “z,” the Czech alphabet, whose checkmark at the top divided the outline “C.” The entire free field of the emblem inside the circle was made in a light titian shade of color, which provided a visual “highlight” to the contours of the metalized circle and elements of the abbreviation.
+Throughout its existence, all products of the company were marked with an emblem, which has not undergone any changes.
+The emblem was the abbreviation CZ, enclosed in a circle.
+The letter “C” repeated the shape of the outer circle but with an incomplete right part of the sector, in which there was a dot.
+In its central part was the sign “z” – the Czech alphabet, whose flag at the top shared the lettering of the “C.” The entire free field of the emblem inside the circle was made in a light titanium shade of color, which provided visual “illumination” of the contours of the metalized circle and the elements of the abbreviation.

 ESO